 The visa application process can be very sensitive.
-Therefore, we advise you to find out well in advance which documents you will need to submit, when and how (online, in person, regular mail.)
-Each U.S. consulate sets its own regulations for visa applications.
+Therefore, we advise you to find out well in advance which documents you will need to submit, when and how (online, in person, via regular post mail.)
+Each consulate sets its own regulations for visa applications.
 Some consulates will allow you to apply via mail, and others will require you to appear in person.
 We advise you to read the information and follow instructions carefully.
 Country-specific visa guidelines are available on our site.

 For more information, please visit the United States Department of State's website or contact your host country's consulate in the United States.